arbyste/jp-mining-note/README.md

 the meantime, bugs have started to creep into this project as other supporting software has received updates.

-The purpose of this fork is to provide bugfixes for the latest stable version of JPMN, and potentially the unstable development version.
+The purpose of this fork is to provide bugfixes for JPMN until Aquafina returns to take over maintenance again.
 I don't have the time or expertise to continue adding features to the note, but hopefully I can keep it functional.

 Version 0.11.0.5 has been released alongside this fork.
-It resolves a bug that prevented pitch accent information from being displayed correctly after a recent AJTJapanese update.
+It resolves a bug that prevented pitch accent information from being displayed correctly after a recent AJT Japanese update.
 Instructions for updating can be found in the [documentation](https://arbyste.github.io/jp-mining-note/).

 When Aquafina returns and resumes maintenance of the main project, I will close down this fork.
 The documentation for the original project can be found [here](https://aquafina-water-bottle.github.io/jp-mining-note/).